 Depending on your situation, you may have developed one of these disorders or diseases due to your military service.

 If you cannot establish a direct service connection for your hyperhidrosis, a secondary service connection may be an option.
 An example would be if you developed diabetes after suffering exposure to Agent Orange, and your diabetes causes excessive sweating.
-In that case, a lawyer can help you establish a secondary service connection for your hyperhidrosis in your appeal.
+In that case, an advocate can help you establish a secondary service connection for your hyperhidrosis in your appeal.

-If you believe your primary condition is service-connected but have not established a service connection with your secondary condition, a lawyer can help.
+If you believe your primary condition is service-connected but have not established a service connection with your secondary condition, an advocate can help.

-A Lawyer Will Fight to Get You the Highest Disability Rating Possible for Your Hyperhidrosis
+A Advocate Will Fight to Get You the Highest Disability Rating Possible for Your Hyperhidrosis

 The compensation you receive each month depends on the severity of your hyperhidrosis.
 VA uses specific criteria to rate the severity of your condition.
 They are as follows:

-- 30 percent: “Unable to handle paper or tools because of moisture, and unresponsive to therapy”
+- 30%: “Unable to handle paper or tools because of moisture, and unresponsive to therapy”

-- 0 percent: “Able to handle paper or tools after therapy”
+- 0%: “Able to handle paper or tools after therapy”

 - 0%: $0 per month

 - 30%: $467.39 per month

-If you receive a 30 percent disability rating and you have dependents (spouse, dependent children, or dependent parents), you can receive higher compensation each month.
+If you receive a 30% disability rating and you have dependents (spouse, dependent children, or dependent parents), you can receive higher compensation each month.